 As a partner university, the University of Washington will involve both undergraduate and graduate students in research activities.
 UW students involved in ABC-UTC research projects or supported by the ABC-UTC will be listed on this page.

-Alec Yuetter (MS Student ): Alec is a graduate research assistant at University of Washington, Seattle.
-He received his BS in Civil Engineering from the University of Washington in 2017.
+Alec Yuetter (MS, Student): Alec is a graduate research assistant at University of Washington, Seattle.
+He received his BS in Civil Engineering from the University of Washington in 2017 and is currently pursuing his masters.
 His MS thesis is investigating new connections for CFST components using anchorage and bond.
 This work is primarily experimental, joint with the National Science Foundation and conducted under the supervision of Professor Lehman.